-Let us examine the three criteria for exploitation specified above in a capitalist economy with perfect competition in which there are only two categories of economic actors: capitalists who own the means of production-and thus have the effective power to exclude others from access to those assets-and workers who own only their labor power.
+Let us examine the three criteria for exploitation specified above in a capitalist economy with perfect competition in which there are only two categories of economic actors, capitalists who own means of production -- and thus have the effective power to exclude others from access those assets -- and workers who own only their labor power.
 We will not call these "classes" yet because we first need to see if the three criteria for exploitation are satisfied.
-For simplicity, let us assume that capitalists are pure rentiers: they invest their capital in production and receive a rate of return on those capital assets, but they do not themselves work (managers are thus simply a type of worker in this simple case).
+For simplicity, let us assume that capitalists are pure rentiers: they invest their capital in production and receive a rate of return on those capital assets, but they do not work themselves (managers are thus simply a type of worker in this simple case).
 Are the inverse interdependent welfare principle and the exclusion principle satisfied in this case?
 Is the material welfare of capitalists causally dependent upon the exclusion of workers from access to capital assets?
 The test here is whether or not it is the case that workers would be better off and capitalists worse off if property rights were redistributed so that workers would no longer be "excluded" from capital.
 It seems hard to argue that this is not the case: in the initial condition capitalists have a choice of either consuming their capital or investing it, as well as the choice of whether or not they will work for earnings.
-Workers only have the latter choice.
-To be sure, they can borrow capital (and in a world of perfect information